Are you ready to take your brand from ground zero to sparkling heights?

 Price: Starts at $50 per month

-Trackur is another rather popular tool for hashtag and brand mentions.
+Trackur is another rather popular brand monitoring tool for hashtag and brand mention.
 With only a 10-day free trial period and a $97 per month price tag, the tool’s unique feature is that it can track all the major social media platforms, including Facebook, Google +, Reddit, Tumblr, and Twitter.

 - Constantly tracks and researches keywords with custom feeds